50 Interesting & Fun Facts About Minnesota State to Know

 The official Minnesota state nickname you'll find on license plates and tourist information might surprise you.
 Minnesota is also called the "Land of 10,000 Lakes."

-That number isn't exact, it's just to show that there are a lot of water bodies in the territory.
-The real number of registered lakes in the state is almost 12,000.
+That number isn't exact; it's just to show that there are a lot of water bodies in the territory.
+The actual number of registered lakes in the state is almost 12,000.

 One of the most fun facts for Minnesota travelers is that it's the home of the Mall of America.
-Since it first opened in 1992, it's remained the largest mall in the US and the entire western hemisphere.
+Since it opened in 1992, it's remained the largest mall in the US.

-You can have events at the Wabasha Street Caves
+You can host events at the Wabasha Street Caves

 St. Paul is home to one of the most unique event halls in the nation.
 The Wabasha Street Caves are built into the limestone caves within the city's limits.

 The caves used to be a hot spot for gangsters in the early 20th century.
-Today, you can regularly host events for up to 200 guests.
+Today, you can regularly host events in the caves for up to 200 guests.

 However, the truly impressive part of the valley is its size.
-It stretches over 40 thousand miles and covers territory in both the Dakotas, Minnesota, and even Canada.
+It stretches over 40 thousand square miles and covers territory in North Dakota, Minnesota, and Canada.

 Lake Superior reaches the state